rjpost20/Microsoft-Movie-Analysis/README.md

 ## Data

-In this project I use a dataset from IMDb which contains information on film title, genre, runtime, year, average rating, and number of ratings.
+In this project I use a dataset from IMDb which contains multiple tables with information on film title, genre, runtime, year, average rating, and number of ratings.
 I also use a dataset of box office revenues, which contains information on film box office statistics, both foreign and domestic.

 <br>